michael2012z/BitBible/markdown/JPS/files/Num.md

 12. And he shall consecrate unto HaShem the days of his Naziriteship, and shall bring a he-lamb of the first year for a guilt-offering; but the former days shall be void, because his consecration was defiled.

-13. And this is the law of the Nazirite, when the days of his consecration are fulfilled: he shall bring itThat is, bring his consecrated head (come with his consecrated hair unshaven). unto the door of the tent of meeting;
+13. And this is the law of the Nazirite, when the days of his consecration are fulfilled: he shall bring it

 14. and he shall present his offering unto HaShem, one he-lamb of the first year without blemish for a burnt-offering, and one ewe-lamb of the first year without blemish for a sin-offering, and one ram without blemish for peace-offerings,